seedhartha/reone/README.md

 - Play KotOR and TSL from beginning to end
 - Create mods that drastically change the gameplay or improve the visuals

 The project is at a mid-stage of development: most engine subsystems have already been implemented, while game mechanics are actively being worked on.
-See project [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) and [Kanban board](https://github.com/seedhartha/reone/projects/3) for our long-term and short-term goals respectively.
+See project [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) for our long-term plans.

 **I am in the process of rewriting the game logic with memory safety, testability and behavior-rich models in mind.
 Use [stable](https://github.com/seedhartha/reone/tree/stable) branch in order to access the previous iteration.**